blorbb/leptos-mview/README.md

 ## Performance note

 Currently, the macro expands to the [builder syntax](https://github.com/leptos-rs/leptos/blob/main/docs/book/src/view/builder.md) (ish), but it has some [performance downsides](https://github.com/leptos-rs/leptos/issues/1492#issuecomment-1664675672) in SSR mode.
-I may write up an alternative expansion that uses this SSR optimization, but it doesn't exist for now (feel free to contribute to this feature if you would like!).
+This is expected to be fixed with the new renderer in leptos `0.7`, so I'm not going to make this implementation.

 ## Compatibility